- Creating Servers With Databases

-When provisioning a server Forge can optionally install a database.
-You can then use the Forge dashboard to manage the database such as; managing users / databases and resetting the database password.
+When provisioning a new Forge server you may choose to install an App Server or a Database Server.
+You can then use the Forge dashboard to manage databases, users, and permissions.

-When creating a new server, you can select to install one of these database servers:
+When creating a new server, you can select to install a supported database server:

 - MySQL (8.0)

-As part of the provisioning process, Forge will automatically install the chosen database server and create a default
+As part of the provisioning process, Forge will automatically install the selected database server and create a default

-forge user, and a secure, random password.
-The database password will be shown upon creating the server alongside the root password and will also be emailed to you.
+forge user, and a secure, randomly-generated password.
+The database password will be shown upon creating the server alongside the root password.
+These passwords will also be emailed to you.